ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

             - On any page, the user can sign up for the mailing list by clicking on the "Newsletter" link in the footer.
 They will then be alerted about any new arrivals.

-        - **As a Frequent User, I want to check to see if there is any advice on any new plants so that I can decide if that plant is right for my home and lifestyle**<br>
+        - **As a Frequent User, I want to check to see if there is any advice on any new plants so that I can decide if that plant is right for my home and lifestyle.**<br>

             - On the "Plants" page, the user can see information and light/water requirements for any new plants.